sugarlabs/sugar-docs/dev-environment.md

-Setup a development environment
+Setup a development environment - chroot style
 ===============================

-Sugar is made of several modules and it often depends on libraries which have not yet been packaged in Linux distributions.
+Sugar is made of several modules and sometimes depends on libraries which have not yet been packaged in Linux distributions.
 To make it easier for developers to build from sources, we developed a set of scripts that automates builds and other common development tasks.